wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-advanced-message-queuing.md

 ## Get started with Service Bus

 This article assumes that you already have a Service Bus namespace containing a queue named "queue1."
-If you do not, then you can create the namespace and queue using the [Azure portal](http://manage.windowsazure.com).
-For more information about how to create Service Bus namespaces and queues, see [How to Use Service Bus Queues](service-bus-dotnet-how-to-use-queues.md).
+If you do not, then you can create the namespace and queue using the [Azure Management Portal](http://manage.windowsazure.cn).
+For more information about how to create Service Bus namespaces and queues, see [How to Use Service Bus Queues](/documentation/articles/service-bus-dotnet-how-to-use-queues).

 ## Download the Service Bus SDK